someguynamedjosh/nodespeak/design/language.md

 ## Inflation
 The concept of 'inflation' replaces the concept of automatic casting in other languages.
-In the interest of performance, waveguide will never automatically perform "expensive" operations such as casting ints to floats and vice versa.
+In the interest of performance, nodespeak will never automatically perform "expensive" operations such as casting ints to floats and vice versa.
-The only "casts" waveguide will perform automatically are inflation smaller array data types or single value types to larger array types.
+The only "casts" nodespeak will perform automatically are inflation smaller array data types or single value types to larger array types.
 Under the hood, this conversion is completely free because no actual copying is occuring.
 Instead, the original underlying data is made to appear larger, and any code